 * We have also added our own indexes to each category to make it even easier for readers to receive a summary of information.

 Inflation Monitor Summary – Composite Ranking

-Enjoy this month’s Inflation Monitor – June 2015.
+I hope you enjoy this month’s Inflation Monitor – June 2016.

 As always, please contact me with any questions or to send your feedback.
 Thank you for reading.

 Join our email list to receive the Inflation Monitor sent directly to your inbox.

 I think I am going to make this chart a permanent part of this inflation monitor so that the importance of it is not missed.
 John Hussman put this chart in one of his weekly reports a while ago.
 If I could find the report, I would link to it.
 You should definitely read his weekly reports.
 It was a great report about how interest rates relate to the amount of money in circulation.
 The basic idea is that as rates climb higher, there is less money in circulation, and when rates are low as they are today, there can be an enormous amount of money in circulation without causing high inflation.
 This idea is a basic concept in economics, however, what is most interesting is seeing this visually.

 Think of it this way, if hypothetically the US government can support a debt of $100 at a 5% rate of interest ($5 a year), then how much can the US support at 0.05%? $10,000 or a 100x increase.
 If rates are at zero, then the number becomes infinite.
 Now, what if interest rates are negative, why wouldn’t the US print an infinite amount of money?